How To Learn a New Language – 30 Day Language Challenge

 Estás listo?
 Let’s go!

 Once you’ve weighed up the options and chosen your preferred language, it’s time to pick a language learning tool.
-Duolingo, Babbel, Memrise and Rosetta Stone are all worthy contenders that provide valuable resources that prepare you for real-life conversations.
+There are plenty of useful and fun apps to help you like Duolingo, Babbel, Memrise and Rosetta Stone are all some of the best language learning apps that provide valuable resources that prepare you for real-life conversations.
 Substitute scrolling through Instagram with a German grammar test after dinner!

 Setting goals is a great way of keeping on top of your life admin.
 Combine this with your new language learning project and you can kill two birds with one stone!